dosco/graphjin/docs/website/docs/telemetry.md

 import useBaseUrl from '@docusaurus/useBaseUrl'; // Add to the top of the file below the front matter.

 Having observability and telemetry is at the core of any production ready service.
-Super Graph has built-in support for OpenCensus for tracing requests all the way from HTTP to the database and providing all kinds of metrics.
+GraphJin has built-in support for OpenCensus for tracing requests all the way from HTTP to the database and providing all kinds of metrics.

-OpenCensus has a concept called exporters these are external services that can consume this data and make to give you graphs, charts, alerting etc. Super Graph again has built-in support for Zipkin, Prometheus, Google Stackdriver and the AWS X-Ray exporters.
+OpenCensus has a concept called exporters these are external services that can consume this data and make to give you graphs, charts, alerting etc. GraphJin again has built-in support for Zipkin, Prometheus, Google Stackdriver and the AWS X-Ray exporters.

 ## Telemetry config